Maine Community Health Options v. United States

 Maine Community Health Options v.
-United States, 590 U.S. ___ (2020), was a United States Supreme Court case involving the expired Risk Corridors program of the Affordable Care Act (ACA), through which the Department of Health and Human Services (DHHS) mitigated losses of unprofitable healthcare plans through the profits of the profitable plans during the first three years of the program.
+United States, 590 U.S. 296 (2020), was a United States Supreme Court case involving the expired Risk Corridors program of the Affordable Care Act (ACA), through which the Department of Health and Human Services (DHHS) mitigated losses of unprofitable healthcare plans through the profits of the profitable plans during the first three years of the program.
 Congress had passed legislation as riders in appropriations bills, which prevented the government from making payments to the unprofitable plans.
 Several of the insurers went bankrupt from the lack of payment, and multiple insurers sued the government to recover their funds on the basis the risk corridor was a commitment to be paid.
-The U.S. Federal Circuit Court of Appeals rejected those claims, concluding that the subsequent appropriation riders absolved the government of its responsibility to pay.
+The U.S. Court of Appeals for the Federal Circuit rejected those claims, concluding that the subsequent appropriation riders absolved the government of its responsibility to pay.
 In the 8–1 decision that consolidated three of the subsequent appeals, the Supreme Court ruled that Congress's riders did not cancel the government's obligation under the ACA to pay the full amount to the unprofitable plans, and that the insurers had properly sought relief through a Tucker Act action in the Court of Federal Claims.